-4.2 Future waste arisings
+5.2 Forecasting future waste arisings

-While Planning Practice Guidance advises that estimates of future hazardous waste arisings be based on extrapolation of time series data, reliance on historical data to establish possible future trends is not considered reliable due to frequent changes in the definition of hazardous waste and refinement of regulatory guidance that tends to expand the scope of the definition.
+While Planning Practice Guidance advises that future hazardous waste arisings be estimated by extrapolating time series data drawn from the HWI, reliance on historical data from the HWI to establish possible future trends is not considered to be reliable.
+This is largely due to frequent changes in the definition of hazardous waste and refinement of regulatory guidance which has tended towards increasing range of waste being classed as hazardous and thereby 'artificially' inflated quantities of arisings.
 For example, the Environment Agency has recently identified soft furnishing treated with persistent organic pollutants (PoPs), in the form of flame retardants, as hazardous requiring disposal by incineration.
 Also, as the baseline calculation methodology demonstrates, simple reliance on the HWI, as suggested by PPG, may significantly underestimate arisings.

-The 2013 National Policy Statement for Hazardous Waste5 states that arisings of hazardous waste are expected to increase for the following reasons:
+The 2013 National Policy Statement for Hazardous Waste11 states that arisings of hazardous waste are expected to increase for the following reasons:

-- Continuing consumer demand means that hazardous waste will continue to arise as consumer durables containing hazardous materials are discarded. - Increasing use of producer responsibility schemes, such as those provided for Waste Electrical and Electronic Equipment (WEEE) which require the separate collection of WEEE resulting in more hazardous items being removed from the mixed municipal waste stream, collected separately as hazardous waste. - Changes to the list of hazardous properties in the revised Waste Framework Directive and changes to the European Waste List, lead to further increases in the amount of waste that must be managed as "hazardous". - There are still uses in which components that become hazardous waste may be unavoidable for the foreseeable future.
+- Continuing consumer demand means that hazardous waste will continue to arise as consumer durables containing hazardous materials are discarded. - Increasing use of producer responsibility schemes, such as those provided for Waste Electrical and Electronic Equipment (WEEE) which require the separate collection of WEEE resulting in more hazardous items being removed from the mixed municipal waste stream and collected separately as hazardous waste. - Changes to the list of hazardous properties in the revised Waste Framework Directive and changes to the European Waste List, lead to further increases in the amount of waste that must be managed as "hazardous". - There are still uses in which components that become hazardous waste may be unavoidable for the foreseeable future.
 For example, the use of oil in internal combustion engines.